Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: IRs of the dS algebra

-In Sect. \ref{CC} we argued that fundamental physical theory should not contain dimensional parameters at all.
+In Sect. \ref{CC} we have argued that fundamental physical theory should not contain dimensionful parameters at all.
 In this connection it is interesting to note that the de Sitter mass $m_{dS}$ is a ratio of the radius of the Universe $R$ to the Compton wave length of the particle under consideration.
 Therefore even for elementary particles the de Sitter masses are very large.
-For example, if $R$ is of order $10^{26}m$ then the de Sitter masses of the electron, the Earth and the Sun are of order $10^{39}$, $10^{93}$ and $10^{99}$, respectively.
+For example, if $R$ is of the order of $10^{26}m$ then the de Sitter masses of the electron, the Earth and the Sun are of the order of $10^{39}$, $10^{93}$ and $10^{99}$, respectively.
+The fact that even the dS mass of the electron is so large might be an indication that the electron is not a true elementary particle.